jundalisay/superb/content/en/research/mohammad/quran/sura-014a.md

 42. Do not ever think that Allah is unaware of what the wrongdoers do.
 He only defers them until a Day when the sights stare.

-43. Their necks outstretched, their heads up- raised, their gaze unblinking, their hearts void.
+43. Their necks outstretched, their heads upraised, their gaze unblinking, their hearts void.

-44. And warn mankind of the Day when the punishment will come upon them, and the wicked will say, “Our Lord, defer us for a little while, and we will answer Your call and fol- low the messengers.”
-Did you not swear be- fore that there will be no passing away for you?
+44. And warn mankind of the Day when the punishment will come upon them, and the wicked will say, “Our Lord, defer us for a little while, and we will answer Your call and follow the messengers.”
+Did you not swear before that there will be no passing away for you?

 45. And you inhabited the homes of those who wronged themselves, and it became clear to you how We dealt with them, and We cited for you the examples.

 46. They planned their plans, but their plans are known to Allah, even if their plans can eliminate mountains.

 47. Do not ever think that Allah will break His promise to His messengers.
-Allah is Strong,
-Able to Avenge.
+Allah is Strong, Able to Avenge.

 48. On the Day when the earth is changed into another earth, and the heavens, and they will emerge before Allah, the One, the Irresistible.

 49. On that Day, you will see the sinners bound together in chains.

 50. Their garments made of tar, and the Fire covering their faces.

 51. That Allah may repay each soul according to what it has earned.
-Allah is Quick in reck- oning.
+Allah is Quick in reckoning.

-52. This is a proclamation for mankind, that they may be warned thereby, and know that
-He is One God, and that people of under- standing may remember.
+52. This is a proclamation for mankind, that they may be warned thereby, and know that He is One God, and that people of understanding may remember.